0awei0/helloword/README.md

-this is a simple chat app built with sreamlit, you can access it in: https://helloword-chatdemo.streamlit.app/
+this is a simple chat app built with streamlit, you can access it in: https://helloword-chatdemo.streamlit.app/